A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Results

-Looking at the utilities of the two scenarios, it becomes apparent that uniform overbidding may benefit some players while harming others.
+Looking at the utilities of the two scenarios reveals that uniform overbidding may benefit some players while harming others.
 In the following subsection, we relax the uniformity assumption and let players choose their bidding strategies.